StevenClontz/prof.clontz.org/classes/2019/08/ma320/standards.md

 - **4. Denials of Universal and Existential Qualifiers**.
   Be able to write the denial of an English statement involving a universal or existanetial qualifier.
+- **5. Conditionals, Converses, Inverses, and Contrapositives**.
+  Be able to rewrite a conditional as its converse, inverse, and contrapositive, and analyze each statement.
+- **6. Proving tautologies by truth tables**.
+  Be able to prove a tautology by generating its truth table.